“Scars remind us where we've been. They don't have to dictate where we're going”.

 Cognitive Behavioral Therapy

 Cognitive therapy is based on the theory that much of how we feel is determined by what we think.
-Disorders, such as depression, are believed to be the result of faulty thoughts and beliefs.
+Disorders, such as depression and anxiety, are believed to be the result of faulty thoughts and beliefs.
 By correcting these inaccurate beliefs, the person’s perception of events and emotional state improve.

 A psychotherapeutic approach primarily used to help children ages 3 to 12 explore their lives and freely express repressed thoughts and emotions through play.